3D Programming in Java (Revision 2)

 Topics covered include creating 3D geometry, loading externally produced 3D models, making 3D lathe shapes, coding 3D interaction, developing 3D animation, enhancing lights and shades for 3D objects, overlaying textures on 3D objects, and 3D sprites.
-A high level of competence in developing code using the Java programming language or COMP 272 or equivalent is a prerequisite to this course.
+A high level of competence in developing code using the Java programming language and COMP 272 or equivalent are prerequisites to this course.

 Students successfully completing this course will be able to

-- use the correct terminology to describe the basic structure of Java 3D programs.
+- describe the basic structure of Java 3D programs;

-- review code that enables user interaction with Java 3D objects.
+- write codes that enables user interaction with Java 3D objects;

-- review Alpha and Interpolator classes to develop Java 3D animations.
+- use Alpha and Interpolator classes to develop Java 3D animations;

 - apply Java 3D objects to create Java 3D applications.